lipelopesoliveira/pyCOFBuilder/README.md

 ## Installation

 For detailed instructions see the [installation instructions](https://tonanoandbeyondblog.wordpress.com/).
-If the requirements are already satisfied
+If the requirements are already satisfied [WILL BE UPDATED!!!!]
 ```
 pip install pycofbuilder
 ```